mjordan/islandora_workbench_docs/docs/limitations.md

 ## Workbench doesn't support taxonomy reference fields that use the "Filter by an entity reference View" reference type

 Only taxonomy reference fields that use the "Default" reference type are currently supported.
-However, [work is being done](https://github.com/mjordan/islandora_workbench/issues/452) to support both types of entity reference.

-As a work around, you can do the following:
+As a work around, to populate a "Filter by an entity reference View" field, you can do the following:

 * use term IDs instead of term names or URIs in your input CSV *and*
 * include `require_entity_reference_views: false` in your configuration file.